 Garth Davis, MD, says people often ask him about this subject.
 “Like gluten and carbs, (lectins have) come under unfair attack,” says Davis, author of Proteinaholic.
 The characterization of lectins as assailants on our health is “utter nonsense,” Davis says.
 “If lectins are so poisonous, why would we see such amazing health in people whose diet is dominated by lectins?”

-Indeed, beans contain more lectin than any other food, so if lectins were harmful, it would follow that people who eat beans would have shorter lifespans—yet studies of human longevity around the world have shown the exact opposite, as How Not to Die author Michael Greger, MD, shows in this NutritionFacts.org video.
+Indeed, beans contain more lectin than any other food, so if lectins were harmful, it would follow that people who eat beans would have shorter lifespans—yet studies of human longevity around the world have shown the exact opposite, as How Not to Die author Michael Greger, MD, shows in the NutritionFacts.org video below.

 To claim that lectins are harmful is to ignore the “enormous weight of evidence of the health benefits of eating legumes,” cardiologist Joel Kahn, MD, told Forks Over Knives in an interview.
 Kahn points to the fact that regular legume consumption is one of the only things common to all five Blue Zones—regions that have significantly high concentrations of healthy centenarians, people who live to age 100 and beyond.